alphagov/transformation-dashboard/_posts/2000-01-18-register-as-tax-agent.markdown

 successes: |
   - Discovery stage completed
-  - Alpha Digital by Default Service Standard assessment passed
+  - Alpha Digital by Default Service Standard assessment passed in November 2014

 challenges: |
   - The complexity of agent-client relationships makes this a difficult but very important exemplar to get right
+  - Researching with a range of diverse range of agents, with different user needs and ways of working, to improve the service while in private beta

 next-steps: |
-  - Prepare paid agents service for release
-  - Develop the private beta service
+  - Develop the private beta service to include more useful services for agents
+  - Work on meeting complex data needs

 digital-strategy-statement: |